Recruitment videos are officially a business buzzword amidst the pandemic.

 Track Video Analytics

-Creating recruitment videos will serve only half the purpose until you start tracking how they are performing.
+Creating best recruitment videos will serve only half the purpose until you start tracking how they are performing.

 It's crucial that you track analytics for your business and see if they are creating the impact you expect them to create.